s9e/TextFormatter/docs/StorageFormat.md

 <URL url="http://example.org">http://example.org</URL></r>
 ```

-In the following example, instead of the Forum bundle, we create a new configurator and load the Litedown plugin to see what link looks like when the Markdown syntax is used.
-We can see that links created with the Markdown syntax use the same structure as the BBCodes syntax or the Autolink links.
+In the following example, instead of the Forum bundle, we create a new configurator and load the Litedown plugin to see what links look like when the Markdown syntax is used.
+We can see that links created with the Markdown syntax are represented by the same structure as links created with the BBCodes syntax or the Autolink plugin.

 ```php
 // Create a new configurator and load the Litedown plugin